ecmwf-lab/climetlab-s2s-ai-competition/README.md

 ## Datasets description

 There are four datasets: `training-input`, `forecast-input`, `observations`, `forecast-benchmark`.

 ### Training input

 The `training-input` dataset consists in data from three different models : ECMWF (ecmf), ECCC (cwao), NCEP (eccc).
 These data are hindcast data.
 This is used as the input for training the ML models.
 This dataset is available as grib, netcdf or zarr
 The dates in this dataset are from 1998 for the oldest, to 2019/12/31 for the most recent.
   - ECMWF hindcast data in `training-input` dataset
     - forecast_time : from 2000/01/01 to 2019/12/31, weekly every 7 days (every Thurday).
     - lead_time : 0 to 46 days
     - valid_time (forecast_time + lead_time): from 2000/01/01 to 2019/12/31
     - `training-input/ecmwf` : [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-input/0.1.50/grib/index.html) , netcdf, zarr
   - ECCC hindcast data in `training-input` dataset
     - forecast_time : from , weekly every 7 days (every Thurday).
     - lead_time : 1 to 32 days
     - valid_time (forecast_time + lead_time): from
     - variables sm20, sm100, st20, st100 not available
     - `training-input/eccc` : [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-input/0.1.50/grib/index.html) , netcdf, zarr
   - NCEP hindcast data in `training-input` dataset
     - forecast_time : from 1999/01/07 to 2010/12/30, weekly every 7 days (every Thurday).
     - lead_time : 1 to 44 days
     - valid_time (forecast_time + lead_time): from 1999/01/07 to 2011/02/11
     - variable "rsn" not available.
     - `training-input/ncep` : [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/training-input/0.1.50/grib/index.html) , netcdf, zarr

 ### Forecast input
 The `forecast-input` dataset consists also in data from three different models : ECMWF (ecmf), ECCC (cwao), NCEP (eccc), for different dates.
 These data are forecast data.
 This is used as the input for applying the ML models in oder to generate the ouput which is submitted for the competition.
 The dates in this dataset are from 2020/01/01 for the oldest, to 2021/03/31 for the most recent.
 Using data from earlier date that 2020/01/01 is also allowed during the prediction phase.
-  - For all 3 models :
+  - For all 3 models:
     - forecast_time : from 2020/01/02 to 2020/12/31, weekly every 7 days (every Thurday).
     - valid_time (forecast_time + lead_time): from 2020/01/02 to 2020/12/31
   - ECMWF forecast data in `forecast-input` dataset
     - lead_time : 0 to 46 days
   - ECCC hindcast data in `forecast-input` dataset
     - lead_time : 1 to 32 days
     - variables sm20, sm100, st20, st100 not available